Republicans pitch religious, family values as gun violence solution

 Republicans have also brought up more modern socially conservative stances when talking about mass shootings and mental health.

-When talking about problems with mental illness, Rep. Lauren Boebert (R-Colo.) appeared to reference giving gender-affirming care to transgender children.
+When talking about problems with mental illness, Republican Rep. Lauren Boebert of Colorado appeared to reference giving gender-affirming care to transgender children.

 “Let them know that they are valued, and when there are signs of mental instability not to encourage that,” Boebert said Wednesday.
 “If my 9-year-old suddenly tells me that he’s a mermaid, I think that we need to have at least a conversation rather than letting him live with the rest of his days and a swimming pool with his feet tied together.”